rphkabir/hello-world/README.md

 # hello-world
-This is tutorial for learning github
+This is tutorial for learning github.
 Just making some changes